ciriuspet_logo Cirius Petpedia

 Underlying medical factors.
 If caloric intake is confirmed accurate and a plateau persists beyond 4–6 weeks, a vet visit to reassess thyroid function and metabolic health is warranted.

 Obesity in cats is closely linked to joint degeneration — excess weight compresses cartilage and accelerates the inflammation cycle.
 If your cat shows signs of reduced jumping ability, reluctance to use stairs, or changes in gait alongside weight problems, the article on cat arthritis symptoms and early warning signs describes what to watch for and when to seek evaluation.
+If you are considering joint supplements alongside weight management, the guide to cat joint supplement ingredients covers which ingredients have the best evidence for feline use and how to read supplement labels.

 Share